docker/attest/README.md

 # What is this?

 `attest` is a library for signing and verifying [in-toto](https://in-toto.io/) attestations on container images.
-Examples of attestations include statements about the provenance of an image, and the SBOM of an image.
+Examples of attestations include statements about the provenance and SBOM of an image.

-The library can be used to verify these attestations using Rego policy.
+This library can be used to verify these attestations using Rego policy.
 Policy can be used to check whether an attestation is correctly signed, and that the contents of the attestation are correct.

 # Features